optimibi/docs/docs/documentation/Visualization/Chart/92 Stacked Area Chart.md

 - **X-Axis**: A time-based dimension (e.g., Date, Month, Year) to track trends over time.
 - **Legend**: A categorical field to represent different groups contributing to the total (e.g., Product Family, Department).
 - **Measures**: A numerical value representing the metric to be analyzed (e.g., Sales, Revenue, Quantity Sold).
+- **Color(Optional):** Used to set the color of the chart based on categories or numerical values (intensity-based coloring, or using a categorical field for distinct colors).
+- **Tooltips(Optional)**: Show additional details when hovering over plot area.
 - **Filters (Optional)**: Used to restrict the data displayed, such as filtering by month, region, or category.

 ### Example Data Structure